sheldonldev/vegan_book/README.md

       name:       // the rule of naming?
       type:       // the rule of classification?

-      introduction{         // the rule of parsing Wikipedia
+      introduction{         // the rule of parsing Wikipedia?
         origin:
         season:
       }